‘I have an odd attraction to all things dark tourism related and never like to pass up an opportunity to visit an attraction on my travels…’

 As the plant was run by central Soviet Government, it was some time before Ukrainian authorities were actually aware of the problem.
 In addition, the local town wasn’t evacuated.
 The extent of the problem was only realised when residents started to fall ill.
 The fact that people of Pripyat had no clue about what had happened is horrifying.
 The fall out was so far reaching that radioactive rainfall even hit the Scottish Highlands.

 Today, an exclusion zone surrounding Chernobyl still exists.
 This is known as the Alienation Zone, which is pretty much as off-putting as it sounds.
 However, in view of tourism interest, one of the reactor sites has been opened up to visitors.
 The radiation levels are still so high it’s estimated it won’t be safe to inhabit for 20,000 year.
 Even when it’s deemed safe(r), workers won’t be allowed on site for more than a few days at a time.

 The Battle of Belchite occurred between August and September 1937 in the small town outside Zaragoza.
-The battle was fought between the Republicans and Franco’s Nationalists and all but destroyed Belchite.
-When the war ended, Franco insisted that the town be left as it was as a memorial.
+Belchite was destroyed in a battle fought between the Republicans and Franco’s Nationalists.
+Franco insisted that the town be left as it was as a memorial when the war ended.
 A new town was built nearby, but the original Belchite remains and has become a dark tourism hotspot.

 May of the properties in Belchite remain partially intact There’s furniture and decoration in place; cars outside, and signs of the life that used to live there in plain view.
 It’s difficult to imagine a situation where you have to flee in an attempt to escape with your most important asset: your life.
 And your dog, obviously.
 And your husband, if you have time.